BenKLDEV/colorchange/README.md

 # colorchange
-Color change page in the background Javascript
+Color change the background page into a random color and displays the hexnumber of the color in the Background.